ArioMoniri/NeoPaste/README.md

 - Any modifications or derivative works must retain proper attribution and include the same license.
 - Contributions to the project will be considered part of the Apache 2.0 License.

-For more details, see the [LICENSE.md](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE) and [LICENSE.md](LICENSE.md) files.

 ## 🔧 Development

 Paster is built using:
-- SwiftUI for the user interface
+- **SwiftUI**: For the user interface, providing a modern and intuitive design.
-- MASShortcut for global keyboard shortcut handling
+- **HotKey**: For handling global keyboard shortcuts seamlessly.
-- Native macOS APIs for clipboard management
+- **Native macOS APIs**: To manage clipboard functionality efficiently.
+- **ZipFoundation**: To enable file compression and decompression functions.

 ### Building from Source
 1. Clone the repository
 2. Open the project in Xcode
 3. Install dependencies using Swift Package Manager
 4. Build and run

+## 📝 Documentation Links

+Here are links to all supporting documentation for the project:
+- [Changelog](CHANGELOG.md): View the history of updates and changes.
+- [Contributing Guidelines](CONTRIBUTING.md): Learn how to contribute to the project.
+- [Code of Conduct](CODE_OF_CONDUCT.md): Community standards for behavior.
+- [Trademark Policy](TRADEMARK.md): Guidelines for using the project's name, logo, and branding.
+- [Roadmap](ROADMAP.md): See the project's plans for future development.
+- [Security Policy](SECURITY.md): Report vulnerabilities and view security practices.
+- [Support Information](SUPPORT.md): Get help and find support resources.

 ## 👨‍💻 About the Developer